 Our mission is to provide a diverse population of students with the knowledge and skills that will enable them to become leaders in the emerging field of audio and music engineering.
-Our students will learn the principles and practices of fundamental and applied audio and music engineering while developing their artistic sensibilities.
+Our students will learn the principles and practices of fundamental and applied audio and music engineering while developing their their abilities in sonic artistic expression.
 We will train our students to identify and solve problems systematically, to think creatively in both artistic and technical dimensions, and to recognize the role of engineering in modern society.

 Experiential learning, hands-on design, and the creative process are at the core of our Audio and Music Engineering Program.
 This multidisciplinary educational program combines engineering and applied sciences with audio and music to serve multiple groups of students.

 Our students create individual project portfolios before graduating.
 Built over the course of their undergraduate studies, the portfolios illustrate the design skills and creative abilities they have acquired and developed.
 Projects opportunities are limitless; a few recent topics include: